pnxtech/hydra-synchron-svcs/README.md

 * in 2 days
 * in 1 month

+> Important: When using tasks frequencies of under a minute (i.e. seconds) keep in mind that the time a task is set to execute is dependant on when it was recieved by the Synchron service and not when it was sent by the sending service.
+Although message queuing occurs in sub-millisecond timeframes, a heavily overloaded system might encounter latencies.
+Your system level load testing should help you identify latencies in your specific applications.

 #### sendType

 The `sendType` field can be set to either `queue` or `send`.
 This cooresponds to the use of either Hydra Queuing or Hydra SendMessage.